opendilab/LightZero/docs/source/tutorials/algos/customize_algos.md

         # Initialize your policy here

     def default_model(self) -> Tuple[str, List[str]]:
-        # Return this algorithm default model setting for demonstration.
+        # Set the default model name and the import path so that the default model can be loaded during policy initialization

     def _init_learn(self):
         # Initialize the learn mode here